asarkar157/cluster-autoscaling-agent-demo/README.md

 ---

-## Part 3: Cloud Asset Inventory Management
+## Part 3: Cloud Asset Inventory Management (Incomplete)

+> **Status:** The infrastructure (cross-account IAM roles, policies, scripts) and Aiden skill definition are in place, but the Aiden integration is incomplete and non-functional.
+This section is not demo-ready.

 ### Overview